summerthesun/undercooked/README.md

 Please note!
 This is a randomly generating maze that on slim occasions will trap the user within a portion of the screen.
 When starting the game, first check that the map is usable before playing and that all food source bins are present, otherwise run the code again.

-Shortcuts:
+Not-so-secret Shortcuts:

-Press 's' to restart the timer
+Press 's' to restart the timer.
-Press 'p' to pause the game
+Press 'p' to pause the game.
-Press 'f' to generate a bun at a random position on the screen Press 'g' to generate a wiener at a random position on the screen
+Press 'f' to generate a bun at a random position on the screen.
+Press 'g' to generate a wiener at a random position on the screen.

 Thank you for reading!
 Have fun.